natebarksdale/natebarksdale.github.io/src/content/blog/2008-11-30-now-thats-what-i-call-not-music-1.md

 description: A vivid account of the tumultuous reaction to the first public performance of the noise orchestra in Milan in 1914.
 emoji: 🎶
 tags:
-  - 🎤 performances
+  - 🎵 Music
-  - 🎭 Futurism
+  - 🎭 Entertainment
+  - 📖 Articles
+  - 🌍 Culture
-  - 🤜🤛 disputes
+  - 🔄 Commitment
 haiku: |
   Noise breaks the silence,
   Fists fly in the chaos,